-Regarding the assurance work in relation to the DWP's Test and Trace payments, which resulted in more than 50% of the sample requiring further investigation, the officer said that the demographic had to be taken into account, and anomalies due to error, not just fraud.
+Regarding the assurance work in relation to the DWP's Test and Trace payments, which resulted in more than 50% of the sample requiring further investigation, the officer said that the demographic had to be taken into account; this was a difficult scheme, not an area laced with fraud.
 She will consult with colleagues as to whether it is in the public interest or worthwhile to pursue further cases.